Introduction to Modeling Propagation Loss in an Urban Environment

 2. Select the Urban & Terrestrial tab.

-3. Select the Use check box.
+3. Select the Use checkbox.

-5. Select Urban Propagation Wireless InSite () in the Urban Terrestrial Propagation Loss Models list, once the Select Component dialog box opens.
+5. Select Urban Propagation Wireless InSite () in the Urban Terrestrial Propagation Loss Models list, once the Select Component dialog opens.

-6. Click OK to close the Select Component dialog box.
+6. Click OK to close the Select Component dialog.

-TPGEODESIC Calculation method
+Describing the TPGEODESIC calculation method

 Using an Urban Geometry Data file

-1. Click the File: ellipsis () in the Urban Geometry Data frame.
+1. Click the File ellipsis () in the Urban Geometry Data frame.

 3. Select Skopje.shp.